ParkerICI/premessa/README.md

   - *Select sample*: select a specific sample for plotting.
 Sample names are taken from the barcode key
   - *Select x axis*: select the channel to be displayed on the x axis
   - *Select y axis*: select the channel to be displayed on the y axis
+- *Plot data*: hitting this button will display the currently selected *Plot type*.
+A spinner loading animation will appear in the button while the plot is being generated.
+Note that the first plot will take much longer as the data needs to be loaded the first time, but will be cached for subsequent plots
 - *Save files*: hitting this button will apply the current settings, performed the debarcoding, and save the resulting output files